Worship with Seekers Church: A Visitor’s Guide

 Our Worship

-We begin our worship together on Sunday with community sharing, gathered in the gallery near the front door.
+We begin our worship together on Sunday with community sharing.
 This is a time to welcome visitors, celebrate birthdays, share the joys and sorrows of all who come, hear news about issues and activities that affect our lives, and practice the hymns we will be singing during worship.
-We light a candle with a prayer for peace and justice, then follow it into the sanctuary to continue our worship with a time of reflection.
+We light a candle with a prayer for peace and justice, then followed by a time of reflection.

 We use the same liturgy or order of worship for all Sundays in a season.
 Our liturgies are written by Celebration Circle, the Seekers mission group that structures our worship life.
 Each liturgy is built around a worship theme that grows out of the life of the community and weekly Scripture lessons for the season.